msahasrabudhe/rt_tweet_notif/README.md

 account of Google every five minutes, and display a new notification on the screen if Google has sent a tweet in the last five minutes.

-**PS**: First-time queries to a new user causes the program to fetch the twenty most recent tweets, and hence you shall see twenty notifications on the screen.
+**PS**: First-time queries to a new account (that does not already have history
+        in `HISTROOT`) causes the program to fetch the twenty most recent tweets, and hence you shall see twenty notifications on the screen.

 **Implementation**